MixedRealityLab/cardographer-tabletop/README.md

 The tabletop will eventually be linked with cardographer-platform

 ## Version Details
-- Uses Unity 2019 LTS
+- Uses Unity 2019.4.36f1 LTS
+- Uses Mirror Networking for communication between clients and servers [https://mirror-networking.com]
+- Uses Davinci for loading of images [https://github.com/shamsdev/davinci]

 ## How to Build